Income Booster mortgage

 No. They won’t be legal owners of the property and won’t be named on the title of the property.

-You can remove additional borrowers once you reach the end of your initial fixed term.
+You can remove supporting borrowers once you reach the end of your initial mortgage deal period.
 This is as long as you pass our affordability check and meet our eligibility criteria on your own.

 We accept income from retired applicants.
 This is as long as they meet our age and other eligibility requirements.
 Please get in touch with us on 0345 266 7715.